BriSCA Formula 1 Stock Cars: Grading of drivers

-Championship winners are designated specific roof colours: gold for the world champion, silver for the national points champion, black and white checks for the British champion, and red and yellow checks for the European champion.
 If one driver wins more than one title, roof colours will be a combination of whatever titles have been won.

 In stock car terminology, the roof colour will also be known as the 'top'; for example, cars with a white roof will be known as a 'white top' whereas a star driver will be termed a 'red top.'

 Drivers are always referred to by their racing number and name, for example '53' John Lund.
 Drivers tend to carry their racing number throughout their careers.
 If they win the world championship they can choose to race as number '1' until the next world championship.

 Races

 BriSCA F1 Stock Car races are normally held on short, approximately quarter-mile, oval tracks, either tarmac or shale.
 Heats usually consist of 16 laps, with meeting finals lasting 20 laps.
 Special events (such as the world final) are held over 25 laps.

 The race line up is unique in that best drivers start at the rear of the field.
 The lowest, 'C' graded, drivers start each race at the front, then 'B', 'A' and 'star', while the 'superstars' start each race from the rear of the field.
 Championship races are usually gridded in qualifying order, with the highest qualifiers starting at the front of the grid.

 The number of competitors at a meeting will usually aim to be around 60.
 The meetings usually consist of three heats (20 cars in each), a consolation race, a final and a grand national.
 The first eight from the heats qualify for the final.
 Those who do not qualify from the heats can race in the consolation race and the first six qualify for the final.
 The final usually consists of 30 cars, and the grand national race is open to all, with the winner of the final, if racing, given a one-lap handicap.
 If the number of cars racing is lower, around 40 cars, they can split the cars into a two-thirds format.
 Each driver races in two heats, with a compilation of points deciding who races in the final.